Allowable, Allocable, and Reasonable Costs

 The concepts of allowability, allocability, and reasonableness of costs address directly the legitimacy of a cost charged against a specific sponsored research award.
 Determination of allowability, allocability, and reasonableness of a given expense is based on specific guidelines of the sponsor and according to federal cost principles.

 Allowability, allocability, and reasonableness are defined and determined by the Office of Management and Budget (OMB), the sponsor's requirements and/or College policy.
-OMB Circular A-21, Section C, states that "The recipient institution is responsible for ensuring that costs charged to a sponsored research agreement are allowable, allocable, and reasonable ..."
-Each financial transaction charged against a sponsored research award is evaluated against these three concepts.
+Each financial transaction charged against a sponsored research award is evaluated against the three concepts of allowability, allocability, and reasonableness.

-A primary responsibility of the Office of Research is to insure that all costs charged to the sponsored research award are allowable and allocable.
+A primary responsibility of Research Accounting Services is to insure that all costs charged to the sponsored research award are allowable and allocable.
 A determination of allowability and allocability for a given cost is based on the specific guidelines of the sponsoring agency and according to federal cost principles.

 Expenses charged to a sponsored research award must meet the following allowability criteria: